top of page

 IMG_9668.JPG

 This training will didactically and experientially impart tools and teachings on how to emotionally and energetically support other humans.
-This 4-day course consists of live demonstration, small-group practice, and diverse, creative classes designed to support participants in becoming more effective space-holders, and help others release Grief.
+This two-month cohort consists of live demonstration, small-group practice, and diverse, creative classes designed to support participants in becoming more effective space-holders, and help others release Grief.

 Participants can expect to gain: proficiency in empathetic listening, tools for role-playing, and techniques (as well as songs!) for emotional discharge.
 Because we will be working with each other, participants will also receive abundant space for their own healing, release, and transformation.